-448 (32) Conservation plan/research project (6L, 6P)
+448 (32) Conservation research project (6L, 6P)

-Students develop and undertake a project to prepare a management plan or research paper, with supervision from a staff member with appropriate expertise.
-Project ideas can be co-developed between the student, course co-ordinator and conservation agencies, such as CapeNature, South African National Parks, private reserves and conservation non-government organisations (NGOs).
-Management plans could be for government or private reserves, or be species or community specific, e.g. a species recovery plan for a threatened species or ecosystem.
-They might also include sustainability plans, such as carbon off-setting or stewardship agreement property plans.
-Research projects can be on any topic related to nature conservation generally and agreed on between the student and the course co-ordinator.
+Students develop and undertake a research project with supervision from a staff member with appropriate expertise.
+Project ideas can be co-developed between the student, course coordinator and conservation agencies, such as CapeNature, South African National Parks, private reserves and conservation non-government organisations (NGOs).
+Research projects could be for government or private reserves, or be species or community specific, e.g. a species recovery plan for a threatened species or ecosystem.
+Research projects can be on any topic related to nature conservation generally and agreed on between the student, supervisor and the programme co-ordinator.

-Method of assessment: Report/mini-thesis (due October).

-Prerequisite module: Conservation Ecology 314 or 344

-Corequisite module: Conservation ecology 414
+Assessment: Report / mini-thesis (due October) Prerequisite module: Conservation Ecology 314 or 344 Corequisite module: Conservation Ecology 414 Home department: Conservation Ecology and Entomology